-Familial hypophosphatemia is a term that describes a group of rare inherited disorders characterized by impaired transport of phosphate and in some cases, altered vitamin D metabolism.
+Familial hypophosphatemia is a term that describes a group of rare inherited disorders characterized by impaired kidney conservation of phosphate and in some cases, altered vitamin D metabolism.
 In contrast, other forms of hypophosphatemia may result from inadequate dietary supply of phosphate or its poor absorption from the intestines.
-The hypophosphatemia resulting from these impairments can lead to a skeletal defect called osteomalacia, which can be considered a softening of bones.
-Familial hypophosphatemia also results in rickets, a childhood bone disease with characteristic bow deformities of the legs, as well as growth plate abnormalities and progressive softening of the bone, referred to as osteomalacia.
+The chronic hypophosphatemia resulting from these impairments can lead to rickets, a childhood bone disease with characteristic bow deformities of the legs, growth plate abnormalities and progressive softening of the bone, referred to as osteomalacia.
 In children, growth rates may be impaired, frequently resulting in short stature.
 In adults, the growth plate is not present so that osteomalacia is the evident bone problem.
-Familial hypophosphatemia is most often inherited as an X-linked trait.
-However, autosomal dominant and recessive forms of familial hypophosphatemia occur.
+Familial hypophosphatemia is most often inherited in an X-linked dominant manner; however, autosomal dominant and recessive forms of familial hypophosphatemia occur.

-Signs and symptoms of familial hypophosphatemia vary greatly, and are usually first noticed after eighteen months of age.
+Signs and symptoms of familial hypophosphatemia vary greatly and are usually first noticed at about eighteen months of age.
 Children often present with progressive bow or knock-knee deformities and/or short stature.
 Bone pain often develops when the child is actively engaged in physical activities.
-Adults may complain of osteomalacia-related pain, propensity to fracture, arthritis, or pain attributable to abnormal mineralization at the site of muscular attachments.
+Adults may complain of osteomalacia-related pain, propensity to bone fracture, arthritis or pain related to excess mineralization of tendons at the site of muscular attachments.

 Infants may have an abnormally tall, narrow head (dolichocephaly), a relative enlargement of the front-to-back dimension (scaphocephaly) or abnormally early fusion of the skull bones (craniosynostosis).
 Toddlers may have an abnormal “waddling” walk (gait) due to abnormally bowed legs (genu varus).
-In some cases, the knees are bent inwards such that they are too close together (knock knees or genu valgum).
+In some patients, the knees are bent inwards such that they are too close together (knock knees or genu valgum).
 Hip deformities in which the thighbone angles towards the center of the body (coxa vara) may occur.
 Affected individuals often reach a shorter adult height than would otherwise be expected.
-In older adults, narrowing of the spine (spinal stenosis), and abnormal side-to-side curvature of the spine (scoliosis) may occur.
+In older adults, narrowing of the spine (spinal stenosis) and abnormal side-to-side curvature of the spine (scoliosis) may occur.
 Osteoarthritis-like features occur frequently in adults at earlier ages than would be otherwise expected.

 Symptoms such as weakness and intermittent muscle cramps may also occur, although this is not a usual finding in childhood.
 Cases of familial hypophosphatemia may range from mild to severe.
-Some cases may have no noticeable symptoms while other cases may be marked by pain and/or stiffness of the back, hips, and shoulders possibly limiting mobility.
-In later adulthood calcification of tendons and ligaments, and the development of bone spurs or bony protrusions can further limit mobility and cause pain.
+Some individuals may have no noticeable symptoms while others may be marked by pain and/or stiffness of the back, hips and shoulders possibly limiting mobility.
+In later adulthood, calcification of tendons and ligaments and the development of bone spurs or bony protrusions can further limit mobility and cause pain.

 Dental problems such as decay and abscesses or late eruption of teeth may develop in individuals with familial hypophosphatemia.
-In addition, affected individuals may experience enamel defects and an increased frequency of cavities (caries).
-In some cases, hearing impairment due to malformation of the inner ears (sensorineural hearing loss) may also be present.
+Less frequently, affected individuals develop enamel defects and an increased frequency of cavities (caries).
+In some affected individuals, hearing impairment due to malformation of the inner ears (sensorineural hearing loss) may also be present.

-In most cases, familial hypophosphatemia is inherited as a dominant X-linked trait, however variant forms may be inherited as an autosomal dominant or recessive trait.
+In most individuals, familial hypophosphatemia is inherited in an X-linked dominant manner, however variant forms may be inherited in an autosomal dominant or recessive manner.

-In contrast to most X-linked disorders, which are recessive and primarily affect males (in which the only X chromosome is affected), X-linked dominant disorders are evident in a female with one normal X chromosome and one affected X chromosome.
+In contrast to most X-linked disorders which are recessive and primarily affect males (in which the only X chromosome is affected), X-linked dominant disorders also occur in heterozygous females (with only one affected X chromosome and one normal X chromosome).

-X-linked familial hypophosphatemia (XLH) is caused by disruption or changes (mutations) of the PHEX gene located on the short arm (p) of the X chromosome (Xp22.2-22.1).* The PHEX protein is a member of an enzyme family of proteins, but at present it is not clear why the loss of a functional PHEX protein results in hypophosphatemic rickets.
-Individuals with XLH have been found to have elevated circulating levels of a novel growth factor called FGF23, and this factor has been shown to act on the kidney to result in excessive urinary excretion of phosphate.
-The mechanism by which the elevated FGF23 levels occur in the setting of PHEX dysfunction is also not understood.
+X-linked hypophosphatemia (XLH) is caused by a change (variant or mutation) in the PHEX gene located on the X chromosome resulting in a variant type of PHEX protein.
+The PHEX protein is a member of an enzyme family of proteins, but it is not precisely clear what the cellular function of PHEX is.
+The bone cells that express PHEX also secrete an important hormone called FGF23, which is produced in increased amounts when there is impaired function of the PHEX protein, as occurs in XLH.
+FGF23 acts on the kidney and results in excessive urinary excretion of phosphate, but the mechanism by which elevated FGF23 levels occur in the setting of PHEX dysfunction is not understood.

-Similarly, autosomal dominant familial hypophosphatemia (ADHR) may be caused by specific changes (mutations) of the FGF23 (Fibroblast Growth Factor 23) gene located on the short arm (p) of chromosome 12 (12p13.3).
-These changes result in a variant type of FGF23 that persists for longer than normal periods of time in the body, and can result in elevated FGF23 blood levels.
+Similarly, autosomal dominant hypophosphatemic rickets (ADHR) may be caused by specific variants of the FGF23 gene located on chromosome 12.
+These changes result in a variant type of FGF23 protein that persists for longer than normal periods of time in the body and can result in elevated FGF23 blood levels.

 In familial hypophosphatemia, symptoms occur, at least in part, because of an impaired ability of the kidneys to retain phosphate.
 If the blood levels of phosphate become abnormally low, bone mineralization becomes impaired, thereby weakening the bones and leading to osteomalacia and bowed bones.

-In addition there is a second renal abnormality in XLH and ADHR related to the activation of vitamin D. Active vitamin D formation is required for the body to maintain a normal handling of calcium, another important mineral important to bones.
-Both of these abnormalities of kidney function that of phosphate conservation and of vitamin D activation are mediated by the high levels of circulating FGF23.
+A second renal abnormality in XLH and ADHR is impaired activation of vitamin D. Active vitamin D formation is required for the body to maintain a normal handling of calcium, another mineral important to bones.
+Both of these abnormalities of kidney function (phosphate conservation and conservation of vitamin D activation) are due to the high levels of circulating FGF23.

 Conventional treatment for XLH has historically consisted of using oral phosphate salts and activated forms of vitamin D such as calcitriol, given in a multiple daily dosing regimen.
 Symptomatic and supportive measures are important as well.
 The usual medication regimen must be carefully monitored to prevent excess blood or urinary calcium levels.
-Vitamin-D compounds do not cure the disorder completely, but help the body retain phosphate and help with preventing the complications of too much secretion of a hormone called parathyroid hormone or PTH.
+The approach does not completely cure the disorder.
+The vitamin D compounds help with phosphate balance and assist with preventing the complications of excessive secretion of parathyroid hormone (PTH).
 Phosphate enhances the bone healing, but also does not completely cure the disease.